solvcon/solvcon/doc/source/tutorial.rst

   python -c "import solvcon; print solvcon"

-should show you where SOLVCON is imported from.
+should show you the correct location of SOLVCON.

 There are various examples located at ``$SCSRC/examples``.
 To follow the examples, you need to: